 Sign One: Mudding

 Termite mudding is most commonly visible in old trees on the property and can also be found in old timber retaining walls.
 Termites require high humidity levels and so create mud tubing in trees and timber that are close to structures they are feeding on.
 This mud tubing regulates the nest temperature.
-Watch Ben in the video below as he explains termite mudding he found during one of his building inspections in Brisbane.
+Watch Ben in the video below as he explains the termite mudding he found during one of his building inspections in Brisbane.

 Sign Two: Hollow Sounding Timber